-Basic introduction to life insurance in Singapore
+Basic introduction to group life insurance in Singapore

 Do we need life insurance?

 Whether to buy an insurance product or not is entirely a personal decision and depends on your situation.
-If you are still in your 20s and 30s and are perfectly healthy, then a life insurance policy may seem to be a waste of money.
-This is because the purpose of life insurance is to replace your income or assets for people who depend on it.
+If you are still in your 20s and 30s and are perfectly healthy, then a group life insurance policy may seem to be a waste of money.
+This is because the purpose of group life insurance is to replace your income or assets for people who depend on it.
 Having said that, there is still a large population of Chinese in the Lion City, among whom filial piety is of utmost importance.
 In that case, it would still make sense to purchase a life insurance plan and select your parents as the beneficiaries.

-Typically, this is used to help pay for children’s education, food, holidays, as well as any bills associated with the death, outstanding mortgage, estate duties, and relief for any beneficiaries that would have been affected by the loss.
+As with individual life insurance, if you are a member of a group life insurance policy and pass away prematurely, the plan will provide a monetary benefit to the beneficiaries.
+Typically, this is used to help pay for dependents’ education, food, holidays, as well as any bills associated with the death, outstanding mortgage, estate duties, and relief for any beneficiaries that would have been affected by the loss.